rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-Here is a quick explanation of the items presented in the preceding method.
+Here is an explanation of the preceding code.
 For
-a full list of all available options, please have a look further down at the
+a full list of all available options, please refer to the
 Complete List of Action Mailer user-settable attributes section.

 * `default Hash` - This is a hash of default values for any email you send from
 this mailer.
 In this case we are setting the `:from` header to a value for all
 messages in this class.
-This can be overridden on a per-email basis.
+This can be overridden on each email.
-* `mail` - The actual email message, we are passing the `:to` and `:subject`
+* `mail` - The actual email message into which the `:to` and `:subject`
-headers in.
+headers are passed.

-Just like controllers, any instance variables we define in the method become
+As with controllers, any instance variables we define in the mailer method become
 available for use in the views.

 #### Create a Mailer View